IBIEM/community/README.md

-# community
+# IBIEM Communication

-Discussion, Q&amp;A, everything you want to say, formatted nicely!

-All discussion for the course will be held in the issues of this repository.
-Please post all content related questions here, and use email only for personal matters.
-Note that this is a public repository.
+1. Technical questions and discussion for the course will be held in the *Issues* of the IBIEM/community repository on Github.
+This includes questions about: R, Github, submitting assignments, problems with the IBIEM computing environment.
+Note that this is a public repository, so don't post anything you don't want the Internet to see, but also remember that if you have a technical question, you are probably not the only one.

+2. Non-technical question for the whole IBIEM Staff (Claudia, Glenda, Josh, Xin, Alex, Kristen, Eluka, Scott), should be sent to the *ibieminstructors* mailing list: [email address redacted].

+3. For questions directed at specific IBIEM Staff or private matters, email the relevant individual(s) directly.

+## Posting an Issue
+To access *Issues* click on the *Issues* tab above (the one between *Code* and *Pull requests*, not the Issues link at the very top of the page.
+Or click [here](https://github.com/IBIEM/community/issues).

 To start a new thread, create a new issue.
-Tag your peers using their handle—@mine-cetinkaya-rundel, for example—to get their attention.
+Tag your peers using their handle—@granek, for example—to get their attention.

 Once a question is answered, the issue will be closed, so lots of good answers might end up in closed issues.
 Don't forget to look there when looking for answers.

-You csn also use the "Search" feature on this repository to find things.
+You can also use the "Search" feature on this repository to find things.

 Guidelines for posting questions: